An ACT Government Website

 Record keeping

-All vaccines administered by the pharmacist immuniser must be reported to the Australian Immunisation Register (AIR), preferably within 24 hours of administration but must be within 10 business days.
+All vaccines you administer must be reported to the Australian Immunisation Register (AIR), preferably within 24 hours of administration, but must be within 10 business days.

 Adverse events following immunisation

 AEFIs are a Notifiable Condition under the Public Health Act 1997 and must be reported to the Health Protection Service Immunisation Unit.
-If requested by the person, or in the event of an unexpected or serious AEFI, the pharmacist should also report the AEFI to the person’s nominated medical practitioner.
+If requested by the person, or in the event of an unexpected or serious AEFI, you should also report the AEFI to the person’s nominated medical practitioner.

 Vaccine program arrangements